Major changes in new eCommerce FDI policy 2018

 Inventory Control by Marketplace

-The new rules state that, if any vendor purchases more than 25% of its products from the marketplace, it would be seen as being controlled by the respective marketplace and will come under inventory based model that will not receive direct FDI.
+The new rules state that if any vendor purchases more than 25% of its products from the marketplace, it will be considered controlled by that marketplace.

-This would deny marketplaces like Flipkart and Amazon from making bulk purchases from wholesale units and sell to vendors on their respective marketplace.
+This rule prevents marketplaces like Flipkart and Amazon from making bulk purchases from their own wholesale units.

 Equity Restrictions

-The new rule denies companies operating as a marketplace model in India to have any kind of equity interest in the companies or firms selling on their marketplace.
+The new rule prohibits marketplace operators in India from holding any equity interest in the companies or firms selling on their platform.

-This rule was seemed to be a major setback for companies like Amazon who had been holding equity interest in few Indian retailers to expand its foothold in India.
+This rule was a major setback for companies like Amazon, which held equity in Indian retailers to expand their presence.

 Product by Appario on Amazon